EchidnaEducacion/echidna-fab-test/README.md

 This program performs sequential tests of all FAB Echidna board components:
 - Actuators: LEDs (Green, Orange, Red), RGB LED, Buzzer
-- Sensors: Joystick, Accelerometer, LDR, Temperature, Microphone
+- Sensors: Joystick, Accelerometer, LDR, Temperature, Microphone, IO Pins
 - MkMk Mode: Pin connectivity verification for external connections

 The program guides the user through each test by displaying instructions via the Serial Monitor and provides a final report with success and failure statistics.